-Ricardo undertakes compliance modelling activities on behalf of Defra under contract AQ0650.
+Ricardo undertakes compliance modelling activities on behalf of Defra under contract ecm_61369.
 These activities use the national hydrocarbons network measurements to support the benzene model.
 The model results, in combination with the measurements from the hydrocarbons network, then form the basis of the annual compliance assessment for benzene under the AQD.

-The latest report available detailing the modelling methodology and compliance results is presented on Defra's UK-AIR website for 2018, subsequent annual update reports will follow.
+The latest report available detailing the modelling methodology and compliance results is presented on Defra's UK-AIR website for 2021, subsequent annual update reports will follow (Brookes et al., 2023).

-There were no exceedances of the 5 μ g m-3 annual mean limit value modelled in 2020.
-The highest estimated background concentration was 2.45 μ g m-3 at South Killingholme which is predominantly caused by emissions from combustion in industry.
+There were no exceedances of the 5 μ g m-3 annual mean LV modelled in 2021.
+The highest estimated background concentration was 0.70 μ g m-3 at London Bloomsbury.